-A life insurance quote is the actual premium which a person of a particular age, gender and smoking status would pay in the first year of a policy, provided that a higher premium rate is not calculated by the underwriter due to the person’s medical history, occupation, pastimes or some other factor.
-Most people who apply for life insurance in New Zealand are accepted without any additional premium.
+A life insurance quote is the actual premium which a person of a particular age, gender and smoking status would pay in the first year of a policy, provided that a higher premium rate is not calculated by the underwriter due to the person’s medical history, occupation or pastimes.

 when your policy is issued.

 Plus, be in to win a $3,000 Flight Centre Gift Card.

 No it is not.
 The quote is based on some basic details about you, and a firm and fixed quote can only be provided following assessment of your application.
 However, for the majority of applications no change is expected in the quote following assessment.

 When calculating your quote, we assume that you have no health, occupational or other factors that would warrant a higher rate.
 We make that assumption because, until you complete an application form, we have no knowledge of any factors which may present a specific insurance risk.
 In most cases though, your premium will be as quoted.

 Yes, there is.
 Take, for example, a 40-year old male non-smoker.
 The premium for $200,000 in Life Cover is $12.04 per fortnight, or 6.02 cents per $1,000 of cover.
 The premium for $500,000 in cover is $21.43 per fortnight, or just 4.29 cents per $1,000 of cover.
 That is a significant reduction.

 Yes, you do.
 If you pay your premiums annually you will receive a discount of approximately 4.8% on the total benefit cost (everything except the policy fee).
 This discount is automatically calculated when you get a quote and select an annual payment frequency.

 Premiums for Life Cover are fully exempt from GST, as such, there is no GST in your premium.
 This means that 100% of your premiums go towards your cover.
 Life insurance is one of the few supplies in New Zealand which is exempt from GST.